lisagorewitdecker/Angular2023-to-1-2-Quarter-2024/README.md

 This Command Will Show You New Files and Confirm What Branch You're On:<br>
 <b>git status</b><br>

-To See Files Which Have Been Modified or Changed Use the Command Below:<br>
+To See Files Which Have Been Modified or Changed, Use the Command Below:<br>
 <b>git diff</b><br>

-In Order to Add Files and Stage These Files for Commit:<br>
+To Add Files and Stage These Files for Commit:<br>
 <b>git add "XYZ"</b> for any new files, e.g. "XYZ".<br>
 You may also use the command:<br>
 <b>git add . </b>